 The Blueberry Family: American Treasures

 Blueberry enthusiasts are fond of pointing out that the old saying “as American as apple pie” should really be “as American as blueberry pie.”
-Unlike apples, blueberries are one of relatively few native American fruits that have no equivalent in Eurasia.
+Though there are several native North American crabapple species, the common Domestic Apple (Malus domestica) used in apple pies is actually descended from a species native to Central Asia.
+Blueberries, on the other hand, are one of relatively few native American fruits that have no equivalent in Eurasia.
 In fact, only a few members of the large and diverse blueberry family (Vaccinium sp.) are native to anywhere but North America at all.

 Blueberries and their relatives are treasured for their delicious and nutritious fruits, which are considered delicacies by humans and wildlife alike.